mareksagan/mareksagan.github.io/_posts/2020-05-10-multiteam-scrum-and-its-issues-solutions.md

 ---
 title: Multiteam Scrum and its issues / solutions
-tags: [Social Media, Technology]
+tags: [Work, Agile, Technology]
 style:
 color: blue
 description: Scaling Scrum - best practice?
 ---

-Today I would like to discuss the ATS systems and the way they work.
+Today I would like to discuss the Scrum scaling issues and how to deal with them.

-When you apply to jobs on LinkedIn or any other job boards, your application doesn't actually go to the recruiter or HR themselves, but to the Application Tracking System.

 # What is Scrum?